aimat-lab/gcnn_keras/training/results/README.md

 # Summary of Benchmark Training

 Note that these are the results for models within `kgcnn`, and that training is not always done with optimal hyperparameter or splits, when comparing with literature.
+This table is generated automatically from keras history logs.
-Model files and training statistics plots are not uploaded on github.
+Model weights and training statistics plots are not uploaded on github.

 ## CoraLuDataset